Adaptive Diffusion Schemes for Heterogeneous Networks: Introduction

 Diffusion networks consist of a collection of connected nodes, linked according to a certain topology, that cooperate with each other through local interactions to solve a distributed inference or optimization problem in real time.
 Each node is able to extract information from its local measurements and combine it with the ones received from its neighbors \cite{sayed2012diffusion,Sayed_SPM2013}.
 This is typically performed in two stages: adaptation and combination.
 The order in which these stages are performed leads to two possible schemes: Adapt-then-Combine (ATC) and Combine-then-Adapt (CTA) \cite{Lopes2008,Cattivelli2010}.
-In both cases, the adaptation and combination steps are interleaved with the communication of the intermediate estimates among neighbors.
+In both cases, the adaptation and combination steps are interleaved with the communication of the intermediate estimates among neighbors. {In general, it is assumed that this communication among the nodes is synchronous, though an analysis of asynchronous diffusion strategies is available in \cite{zhao2015asynchronous}.} {In this paper, we focus on {\it heterogeneous} diffusion networks.\footnote{{Although there exist many studies involving heterogeneous networks in the literature (sensor networks \cite{mhatre2004homogeneous}, epidemiology \cite{moreno2002epidemic} or cellular networks \cite{damnjanovic2011survey}), here we restrict ourselves to the particular case of diffusion networks.}} We refer as {\it heterogeneous} to networks whose nodes implement diverse update functions, i.e., they can differ in the filter length or structure, step sizes, or even in the implemented learning rule.
+This is different to other popular scenarios such as multitask or node-specific diffusion networks \cite{plata2017heterogeneous}, where the heterogeneity is in the input that nodes receive or/and in the task they solve.
+Heterogeneous nodes are an interesting choice to improve the tracking performance of the network, or simply to achieve a better tradeoff between computational cost and convergence rate by updating the nodes with different algorithms.
+Thus, it is not surprising that such heterogeneous networks have been considered in the literature from the first works on diffusion networks.
+For instance, \cite{sayed2012diffusion} and \cite{Sayed_SPM2013} already considered in the analysis of the ATC and CTA schemes the case of least-mean-squares (LMS) nodes with different step sizes, and {\cite{Tu_TSP2013}} used the term {\it heterogeneous} to refer to informed and uninformed (i.e., without access to local measurements) nodes in a diffusion network.}